MaxLell/Pacman_Business_Card/Documentation/Blog/9 - Phase 1 - Software Architecture/Software Architecture - Pacman Game.md

 So now I am at the point, where I do not know how Pacman is to be built.
 In order to do so, I need to understand the following points:

 1. What is the context of the game?
-So how is it interconnected into the Pacman AI Business Card
+So how is it interconnected into the Pacman AI Business Card.
+What are its intefaces?
 2. How does the Pacman game actually work - what is the logic behind it?
 	1. How is the game executed? - what is the sequence of steps?
 	2. What objects are there most likely and how can I organize them into groups?